 Others who might need a B12 lift?
 Older adults and those with certain conditions are sometimes unable to absorb dietary B12.
 In fact, 10 to 30 percent of older adults suffer from atrophic gastritis, a condition that decreases the ability to absorb B12 because of a lack of gastric acid.
 Autoimmune conditions such as Crohn’s disease and celiac disease also interfere with vitamin B12 absorption.

-You don’t have to have a chronic B12 deficiency to warrant a B12 shot; sometimes they’re prescribed as energy boosters for athletes or those who suffer from adrenal fatigue.
-In fact, if you suffer from any of the following symptoms, you may want to consider a B12 shot:
+You don’t have to have a chronic B12 deficiency to warrant a B12 supplementation; sometimes they’re prescribed as energy boosters for athletes or those who suffer from adrenal fatigue.
+In fact, if you suffer from any of the following symptoms, you may want to consider a B12 supplement:

 Early Signs of a Vitamin B12 Deficiency